 Attendance: Since this is an online class, attendance revolves around you completing your assignments and exams.
-If you fail to complete FIVE of any of these, you will be dropped from class for non-attendance.
-Material relevant to an understanding of history will be presented in class, and/or supplemental readings.
-Material presented in class will NOT be repeated during office hours or any other communication forum such as e-mail.
+If you fail to complete any FIVE assignments/exams, you will be dropped from class for non-attendance.

 Dropping the course:

 • If you are considering dropping the class you should speak with me first.
 It is the student's responsibility to withdraw from this course.
 If you decide to drop the class, then you should submit a Student Initiated Drop Form online from the SPC website.
 Failure to complete the drop procedure will result in an "F" grade on your transcript.
 The drop date can be found on the SPC calendar.